The Ultimate Guide to Car Rental Insurance in Iceland

 There are other Iceland car insurance options, but these aren’t quite as popular as the insurances listed above.
 Still, some are quite necessary while travelling around Iceland.

-Tire Protection covers you if you get a flat tire.
+Tyre Protection covers you if you get a flat tyre.

 - Window Protection

 This obviously protects you in the event of window damage.